Operation Grenade (game): Reception

 In Issue 35 of Phoenix, Brendon Muldoon warned that the German player may feel disappointed to begin with, since there are so few chances to attack.
 But as the game developed, he thought the German player had a good chance to win.
 He concluded by calling it "one of the best subscription games to appear in many a long year.
 Operation Grenade is a delight to play and, apart from a couple of unrealistic situations likely to appear which, unfortunately, can affect the result, the game is near perfect."

-In Issue 60 of Moves, Lee Enderlin complained about the rule that allowed no Aemrican mechanized units to move for the first three turns, calling it historically inaccurate and saying, "The mechanized rule appears to be an artificial add-on for the sake of play balance."
+In Issue 60 of Moves, Lee Enderlin complained about the rule that allowed no American mechanized units to move for the first three turns, calling it historically inaccurate and saying, "The mechanized rule appears to be an artificial add-on for the sake of play balance."
 He also warned that taking a bridge across the Rhine was a simple matter of luck, and the German player who had played a good defensive game would feel hard done by if the Allied player won a bridge through a random die roll.
 He only hoped that "the German player can still get some satisfaction from good play if Fate decides against him."

 In Issue 65 of Fire & Movement, Vance Von Borries noted that too much of the gameplay hinged on the randomness of the flooding on the first turn of the game, noting, "Operation: Grenade is less successful than others of the ["Victory in the West"] series because too much of the game hinges on a few key decisions and early die rolls concerning the Roer River flood.
 These decisions set the tempo of the entire game."
 Von Borries also thought that the game was unbalanced in favour of the Americans.
 He concluded that "Operation: Grenade is best played as a solitaire study rather than a two player game."